ThewBear/awesome-thew/web.md

 [How to Become a Pro 😎 Front End Developer💻](https://dev.to/theme_selection/how-to-become-a-pro-front-end-developer-5gbo) - themeselection's series on dev.to

+[5 JavaSript GitHub Repositories for Interview Prep!📝](https://dev.to/prnvbirajdar/5-javasript-github-repositories-for-interview-prep-306h) - prnvbirajdar's series on dev.to

 ## Tools

 [Tools for front-end dev](https://dev.to/pustelto/tools-i-use-for-front-end-dev-3ekn) - pustelto's post on dev.to